WWF Volunteer Internship Programme - what's it all about?

-The aim is also is to enable you to effectively communicate your experiences to others (there's more on this below and under The Deal is This).
+The aim is also to enable you to effectively communicate your experiences to others (there's more on this below and under The Deal is This).

-Volunteers will be drawn from a vast range of backgrounds and, while you must have previously demonstrated some type of commitment to the goals of WWF, you are not required to be pursuing a career in conservation.
+Volunteer interns will be drawn from a vast range of backgrounds and, while you must have previously demonstrated some type of commitment to the goals of WWF, you are not required to be pursuing a career in conservation.

 What work will be done?